sitedata/whmcs-ispapi-helper/ADDITIONALFIELDS.md

 If you have there also TLD configurations for other registrars, be so kind to just cleanup TLD configurations affecting TLDs offered over us.

 **NOTE:** We have **no** Local Presence Service activated by default.
 Please have a further read [here](#local-presence-trustee-service).

+Ensure to follow [this section](#translating-additional-domain-fields) to get translations shown, otherwise texts are missing.

 ## Uniqueness of domain fields